afiore/odoo-local-dev/README.md

 A docker-compose file providing the following configuration:
 - two containers: one for Odoo itself, the other for the PostgresSQL rdbms.
-- bundled addons are automatically loaded at startup
+- bundled addons automatically discovered at startup
 - Postgres database and file assets (e.g. uploads) are persisted in the docker volumes.

 ## Usage